 When the wind slows, the turbine stops and our pulse counter has 88 pulses counted.
 Three days later the wind picks up and the unit resumes counting pulses, needing only 8 more pulses to release a shot of lubricant.
 The lubricant is dispensed in direct correlation to the turbine’s use and speed.

-ATS’ Pulse Control system was originally meant for Wind Lubrication.
-It is similar to our Motion Control system.
-They differ, in that the Pulse Control is meant for unschedulable intermittent function of machinery, while the Motion Control system is meant for machinery that runs for the work day, and shuts off overnight.
+Note: Pulse Control is designed for unschedulable intermittent function of machinery, while Motion Control is meant for machinery that runs for the work day, and shuts off overnight.